briansunter/graph/site/src/content/logseq/how-to-use-gpt3-to-learn-kubernetes.md

 I usually modify the output for my own purposes to clean it up, though sometimes the raw OpenAI response is really good.
 After generating the output I add backlinks to it.

-Prompts are basically ways of asking questions to openai that are kn to produce a desirable output.
+Prompts are basically ways of asking questions to openai that are known to produce a desirable output.
 There are certain ways of asking it things that work better than others.

 Basically I ask it to create high level overviews and outlines, the ask it follow up questions to get more details based on the outline it produces.

-This guide just assumes you have a basic kledge of OpenAI and GPT-3.
-You just need to k that you send it a human like command and it gives you a response, based on data from a huge training set.
+This guide just assumes you have a basic knowledge of OpenAI and GPT-3.
+You just need to know that you send it a human like command and it gives you a response, based on data from a huge training set.
 It can do well at both technical and creative use cases, in my experience.
 [Learn more about GPT-3 here](https://www.vox.com/future-perfect/21355768/gpt-3-ai-openai-turing-test-language)

 *==I'll highlight the prompts I send to OpenAI to write this article==**